vulkayes/vulkayes-thesis/documents/defense.md

 * Vulkayes performs as fast as ash
 * Safety is greatly increased thanks to both Rust and API design
 * Vulkayes is a good step towards a more complex modular solution

+## Unanswered questions

+* What do you see as the biggest advantage of your system?
+	- Transparency over bindings (ash).
+This allows Vulkayes to grow iteratively with unfinished parts being written in ash until they are implemented.
+It is great for prototyping and also allows for benchmarking code very selectively.

+## Unanswered questions

+* Subsection 3.4 mentions a need to correctly synchronize CPU and GPU in respect to sharing resources.
+Do you have have any ideas about possible solutions?
+	- I've done a lot of work on Vulkano synchronization to make it as generic as possible before starting Vulkayes.
+I later learned that Tephra does something quite similar.
+It would seem like that is a good way to start, so porting the work I did on Vulkano would be my first attempt.
+However, controlling the synchronization is very hard, because it requires full control over the environment (like Vulkano and Tephra do).
+I would like to think that we can do better over time.

+## Unanswered questions

+* Subsection 3.3 references a recommentation from Vulkan about allocating memory in bigger chunks (e.g. 256MB).
+From the implementation description it is not quite clear how exactly allocation happens in Vulkayes, respectively who is responsible for effective allocation/deallocation.
+Is it the programmer, Rust or Vulkayes?
+	- Vulkayes core (this work) only exposes interface (Rust trait and some structs) for dealing with device memory allocations.
+Integration of specific memory allocators is required (such as the VMA), but outside of scope of the core library.
+However, Vulkayes does provide a Cargo feature `naive_memory_allocator` which provides a very simple implementation of this core interface to allow quick prototyping.
+There is a plan to support VMA explicitly through another crate (similar to `vulkayes-window`).